 The fair value of freehold land and buildings is determined by using valuation techniques.
-The Bank engages external, independent and qualified valuers to determine the fair value of the Company's owner-occupied property.
+The Bank engages external, independent and qualified valuer to determine the fair value of the Company's owneroccupied property.
 The valuations conform to International Valuation Standards and IFRS 13 Fair Value Measurement.
 As there have been a limited number of similar transactions the valuations have been performed using unobservable inputs.
-Specifically, for the business centre premises in Limassol, two valuation reports with reference date 31 December 2021 from independent and qualified valuers were obtained.
-The external valuers, in discussion with management have determined these inputs based on the size, age and condition of the property and comparable prices in the corresponding area including recent market transactions of similar properties.
-Management has adopted the average of the two valuations obtained in 2021 resulting in a fair value of €4,1 million.
-As at 31 December 2022 and 31 December 2023 Management, having considered available information on the property market developments has assessed that there was no significant change in the fair value of the property.
+Specifically, for the business centre premises in Limassol, a valuation report with reference date 31 December 2024 from independent and qualified valuer was obtained.
+The external valuer, in discussion with management have determined these inputs based on the size, age and condition of the property and comparable prices in the corresponding area including recent market transactions of similar properties.
+Management has adopted the valuation obtained in 2024 resulting in a fair value of €3,8 million.
+As at 31 December 2024, Management having considered available information on the property market developments has assessed that there was a change in the fair value of the property.
 The fair value hierarchy of freehold land and buildings is disclosed in Note 19.